mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 - The touch-enabled carousel of photo filters
 - The photo filters themselves
+- The touch-enabled slider to adjust the filter strength

 A quick Google search for a library or plugin far outweighs a futile attempt to hand-roll this functionality ourselves.
 I've identified the following libraries that will help us with today's task.

 - [Flickity](https://flickity.metafizzy.co/){:target="_blank"} – a library for creating "touch, responsive, flickable carousels"
-- [CSSGram](https://una.im/CSSgram/) – a library for recreating Instagram filters with CSS filters and blend modes
+- [CSSGram](https://una.im/CSSgram/){:target="_blank"} – a library for recreating Instagram filters with CSS filters and blend modes
+- [noUISlider](https://refreshless.com/nouislider/){:target="_blank"} – a lightweight JavaScript range slider

 Let's get to coding.